Chinese Hot Pot Experience – Follow Catherine’s Story

-Sitting flush with the table and centred, four deep metal dishes welcome us, each filled with a different poaching liquid, ranging from mild to hot, kept simmering over a hidden heat source.
+Sitting flush with the table, four deep metal dishes welcomed us, each filled with a different poaching liquid, ranging from mild to hot, kept simmering over a hidden heat source.

 Servers bring aprons for everyone to wear, and slip-covers for the upholstered chairs, heralding the allure of a messy affair…

 We first get up to the sauce bar and fill our individual bowl, choosing from a rich array of condiments and sauces labelled, gratefully, in Chinese and English.

 We settle back to our table and the feast gets started.

 Tray upon tray of cut meats (paper-thin beef, choice raw tri-tips, meatballs, air-dried skins, etc.) magically appear, along with cut seafood, cut veggies, fresh local Chinese noodles, cut roots (lotus etc.), algae, tiny quail eggs, offings (tripe), radishes, several kinds of mushrooms, etc.

 All get thrown into the four bubbling pots, a little at a time.

 The extra-long chopsticks and small ladles make it easy to retrieve the edible treasures from the hot pots.

 The mix of herbs and spices is different in each pot, giving the food simmering in them a specific flavour.